 At the June 10, 2015 Port of Portland Budget Hearing, the Port presented the Commission with a section of the retired airport carpet.
 In this photo, Port Executive Director Bill Wyatt is signing the section at the request of the Commission.
-In the background are the TSCC Commissioners at that time: David Barringer, Terry McCall, Steven Nance, and Gulgun Mersereau, with staff members Craig Gibons and Tunie Betschart.
+In the background are the TSCC Commissioners at that time: David Barringer, Terry McCall, Steven Nance, and Gulgun Mersereau, along with now-retired executive director Craig Gibons and TSCC’s budget analyst, Tunie Betschart.

 The Tax Supervising and Conservation Commission protects and represents the public interest, ensures Multnomah County governments’ compliance with Local Budget Law, promotes economy and efficiency within those local governments, and provides advice and assistance to them.

 The Tax Supervising and Conservation Commission is an independent, impartial panel of citizen volunteers established to monitor the financial affairs of local governments in the county.
 The Oregon Legislature created the Commission in 1919 (Chapter 375), with the first Commission being organized in 1921.
 Prior to that time, the Legislature controlled local governments’ budgets.

 The Commission has jurisdiction over all local governments in the county that are required to follow local budget law and which have more real market value within Multnomah County than in any other county.
 Those with a population under 200,000 may opt out from the Commission’s jurisdiction.
 Thirty-three of the 43 taxing districts in Multnomah County are TSCC members.
 They include Oregon’s largest county, city, school district, community college, education service district, port, mass transit district, regional government, and urban renewal agency.